Juno Sauler

-Marco Januz "Juno" Sauler (born 5 March 1973) is a basketball coach and former basketball player from the Philippines.
+Marco Januz "Juno" Sauler (born March 5, 1973) is a basketball coach and former basketball player from the Philippines.
 He was a former head coach of the De La Salle University Green Archers, a collegiate team in the UAAP.
-Sauler is currently part of coaching staff of the Magnolia Hotshots in the Philippine Basketball Association.
+Sauler is currently part of coaching staff of the Magnolia Chicken Timplados Hotshots in the Philippine Basketball Association (PBA) and the University of Santo Tomas Men's Basketball Team in the University Athletic Association of the Philippines (UAAP).

 Early years and playing career

-Sauler was born in Baguio on 5 March 1973.
+Sauler was born in Baguio on March 5, 1973.
 His father, Jun, had also played collegiate varsity basketball and is credited with teaching his son the game.
 Sauler studied in De La Salle Santiago Zobel School from the Preparatory level to High School.
 In his junior and senior years he played power forward / center in varsity basketball for the Golden Bengals (now known as the Junior Archers) from 1988 to 1990 in the UAAP.
 In his senior year, he was recruited by a rival UAAP university for its collegiate team but he chose to enroll and try out for De La Salle University instead.